hannahdesmond/mastery-curriculum/chapter10/README.md

 my_variable
 ```

-One gotcha – strange things happen if you define variables in branches that _don't_ get executed:
+One gotcha, strange things happen if you define variables in branches that _don't_ get executed:

 ```eval-ruby
 if false